 Often times, we set goals and focus on making more money at the cost of spending time with loved ones.
 We think that when we achieve a certain level of success, we will be able provide for them and essentially buy back their love.

-In reality, however, it is more important to sow into relationships with our close friends and family.
+In reality, however, it is more important to invest in relationships with our close friends and family.
 The truth is that no one is assured of tomorrow.